How Blockchain Optimizes Health IT Software Development and Health Related Research

-According to the requirements of the American Recovery and Reinvestment Act, both public and private health care providers must transition to electronic medical records by January 1, 2014 to maintain the current Medicare and Medicaid reimbursement levels.
 This new requirement caused significant growth in both the availability and utilization of electronic medical records as well as the development of healthcare software to accommodate this growth.
 However, the overwhelming majority of these systems cannot share their health information.

 Using blockchain as an access-control manager to health records would promote industry interoperability which is a critical component of any infrastructure that supports the Patient Centered Outcomes Research as well as the Precision Medicine Initiative.
-A blockchain based nationwide health IT infrastructure has a lot of potential to foster healthcare software development and precision medicine to promote medical research and encourage patients to become more responsible for their health.
+A blockchain-based nationwide health IT infrastructure has a lot of potential to foster healthcare software development and precision medicine to promote medical research and encourage patients to become more responsible for their health.

 The Underlying Principles of Blockchain Technology

 Blockchain is a peer-to-peer shared register for the next generation of transactional applications that establish trust and transparency.
-Blockchain is also the underlying technology for Bitcoin and is a design pattern with three main components: distribution network, a shared register and digital transactions.
+Blockchain is also the underlying technology for Bitcoin and is a design pattern with three main components: distribution network, a shared register, and digital transactions.

 Blockchain is a decentralized peer-to-peer architecture with nodes made up of network participants.
 Every member in the network keeps an identical copy of the blockchain thus contributing to the overall process of verifying and certifying digital transactions for the network.

-Members of the distributed network input digital transactions into the shared register and if they need to add transactions, they can run algorithms to evaluate to evaluate and validate the proposed transaction.
+Members of the distributed network input digital transactions into the shared register and if they need to add transactions, they can run algorithms to evaluate and validate the proposed transaction.
 If most members in the network agree that this is a valid transaction, it will be added to the shared register.
 All changes to the shared register will be available in all copies of the register instantly.
 Also, since all network members have a complete copy of the blockchain, no one can tamper with or alter the data.

 All types of information of digital assets can be stored in the blockchain and it is up to the network which implements the blockchain to define the type(s) of information that the transaction contains.
-All information is encrypted and digitally signed to validate the authenticity and accuracy of the information.
+All information is encrypted and digitally-signed to validate the authenticity and accuracy of the information.
 The transactions themselves are structured into blocks which contain a cryptographic hash to the previous block within the blockchain.

 A public blockchain can serve as an access control manager to health records which are contained within the blockchain.
 As of today, there are no open standards or implementations of blockchain that incorporate this function but there is research to support that this is a feasible solution.
-Bitcoin has already showed that verified, auditable computing is possible via a distributed network that is accompanied by the shared register.
-Also, today’s technology for data storage, encryption and security are available and are in use.
+Bitcoin has already shown that verified, auditable computing is possible via a distributed network that is accompanied by the shared register.
+Also, today’s technology for data storage, encryption, and security are available and are in use.

 Bitcoin and the Limitations of Private Blockchain for Health Care Application

-Personal and construction led blockchains can address the privacy, scalability and security concerns, but they would also pose different challenges since they may not be vendor neutral and do not employ open standards.
+Personal and construction led blockchains can address the privacy, scalability and security concerns, but they would also pose different challenges since they may not be vendor-neutral and do not employ open standards.

-All blockchains for health care must be public and incorporate technological solutions for three vital elements: scalability, data privacy and access security.
+All blockchains for health care must be public and incorporate technological solutions for three vital elements: scalability, data privacy, and access security.

 In terms of scalability, a distributed blockchain that contains health records, images or documents, will have data storage implications as well as data throughput limitations.
-If we use the Bitcoin blockchain as a model, all members of the of the distributed network of the healthcare blockchain would possess copies of every single health record, for every individual, in the United States which is not practical from a data storage perspective.
+If we use the Bitcoin blockchain as a model, all members of the distributed network of the healthcare blockchain would possess copies of every single health record, for every individual, in the United States which is not practical from a data storage perspective.
 Replicating all health records for all members of the network would put a strain on the bandwidth, since health data is dynamic and expansive, not to mention the throughput concerns about the data.
 In order for healthcare software to benefit from blockchain, it would need to work as an access-control manager for health data and records.